ng-Classic/ng-classic/aio/content/guide/router-tutorial.md

     </code-example>

-    When prompted with `Would you like to add Angular Classicrouting?`, select `N`.
+    When prompted with `Would you like to add Angular Classic routing?`, select `N`.

     When prompted with `Which stylesheet format would you like to use?`, select `CSS`.